 Our Sober Living Service is located off-campus.
 It provides the time participants need to identify roadblocks that may occur in recovery.
 As situations present themselves, participants will have the opportunity to work with caring staff to devise a plan of action.
 Participants coming from the Faith House will move to Sober Living off campus once they are transferred to IOP (Intensive Outpatient).
 At this point, if a job has not already been found, a more intensive employment search will be implemented if it is in the treatment plan to do so.
 Case Management services will increase as preparation is made for independent living.

 Other services that are available in Ohio to assist those in need of shelter and help are

 The question of what to do with the homeless population is not one that will be remedied by searching for ways to remove them from sight.
 Mothers, fathers, daughters, and sons are the individuals who are needing a community’s help.
 There are services available for everyone who needs help.
 No matter where you are, you can dial 211 to reach someone now.

 Organizations such as Field of Hope and Gallia-Jackson-Meigs ADAMH Board work to try to help those who are lost in addiction and unsure where to go or who to turn to.
 At Field of Hope, we understand that there can be many obstacles when rebuilding a new life in recovery.
 You will not do this alone.
-We provide services for addiction recovery and mental health care.
+We provide services for drug, alcohol, and gambling addiction recovery and mental health care.
 Caring staff will walk alongside you to help you put the pieces together from start to finish.
 Call us today at (740) 245-3051